libavg/libavg/sphinxdoc/gesture.rst

             .. py:method:: Recognizer.MOTION(transform)

                 Emitted whenever the transform changes.
-This usually happens in response to one or more :py:const:`CURSORMOTION` events, but may also happen because of inertia.
+This usually happens in response to one or more :py:const:`CURSOR_MOTION` events, but may also happen because of inertia.

                 :param Transform transform: